 Is there ever a wrong time to go to Maui?
-Winter (December to March) is high season, largely because of the unappealing weather on the US mainland.
+Winter (December to March) is high season.
 It's a bit rainier in winter and a bit hotter in summer (June through August) here, but there are no extremes and cooling trade winds modify the heat throughout the year.
 Winter storms can last for days, which can make this season slightly less appealing than summer, but not by much.

 If you're on a tight budget, low season is April to mid-December, when accommodation rates are cut by up to 30%.
 Avid divers should come in summer, skilled surfers in winter.
 Come in September or October for cultural events such as the Aloha Festival.
 Beware of crowds and high prices around Thanksgiving, Christmas, New Year and Easter.